Meghan Markle Explains How She Embraced Her Biracial Heritage In Hollywood

 Allure's April 2017 issue is a beautiful thing.
-The beauty magazine is celebrating women of colour — and the issue features 41 ladies' candid opinions on diversity.
+The beauty magazine is celebrating women of color — and the issue features 41 ladies' candid opinions on diversity.

 "For castings, I was labeled 'ethnically ambiguous,'" Markle told Allure.
 "Was I Latina?
 Sephardic?
 'Exotic Caucasian'?
 Add the freckles to the mix, and it created quite the conundrum.
 To this day, my pet peeve is when my skin tone is changed and my freckles are airbrushed out of a photo shoot."